Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 ### <strong>🔥 Show Heat Meter in Ashlands</strong>

 📜 Shows a heat meter at the top-center of the screen when in Ashlands water or lava.
-- If a player swims away from Ashlands water into other biomes (not on ship), then the meter will still show and it will remain on the last heat value because the game never refreshes the heat variable internally.
-If this happens, simply relog.
-- This will be adressed in future updates to only show in Ashlands.

 🔄 Can be enabled/disabled during gameplay.